RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 Current version requires all the proxy, Lens3-Mux, and Lens3-Reg run on a single host.
 To set up for multiple hosts, it needs at least to specify options to Gunicorn to accept non-local connections.

+## CAVEAT

+* __backend_timeout_ms__ in a configuration should be larger than 1 sec, and recomended 5 sec.
+Error responses from a backend could be delayed which cause all errors to be reported as timeouts.